MicrosoftDocs/Devices-docs/surface/surface-portal-admin-roles.md

 ### Recommended role: Microsoft Hardware Warranty Administrator

 The Microsoft Hardware Warranty Administrator role is ideally suited for those responsible for overseeing the comprehensive management of Surface devices, ensuring that all aspects of service requests, warranty claims, and operational efficiencies are handled effectively.

 - **Comprehensive access:** This role grants full capabilities to view all service requests, manage device replacements, and read and update shipping addresses, which are crucial for overseeing the entire lifecycle of Surface device management.
 - **Specific Surface Support:** Tailored specifically for managing Microsoft-manufactured hardware like Surface and HoloLens, ensuring specialized support.
 - **Operational efficiency:** Enables administrators to efficiently handle warranty claims and support tickets, central to managing operational continuity.

+> [!NOTE]
+> On Surface Management Portal only, access to the Microsoft Hardware Warranty Administrator role requires assigning the Global reader role.

 ### Assign admin roles for Surface portals